-In today’s roller coaster of an economy, individuals have become more reliant on each and every paycheck and some even live paycheck to paycheck.
-As emergencies always unexpectedly come up, it might be hard for tenants to make their monthly rental payments when they lease, especially as other bills continue to pile up.
+In today’s roller coaster of an economy and the ongoing COVID-19 crisis, individuals have become more reliant on each and every paycheck and some even live paycheck to paycheck.
+Businesses are also having a difficult time getting back on their feet.
+As emergencies always unexpectedly come up (no work and no income), it might be hard for tenants to make their monthly rental payments when they lease, especially as other bills continue to pile up.

 If a tenant is unable to pay their rent, the tenant’s landlord may initiate eviction proceedings to evict the tenant from the property in order for the landlord to regain possession of the property and rent it back out to a paying tenant.